Evontree: Ontology Rule-Guided Self-Evolution of Large Language Models: Preliminary

 \subsection{Perplexity}

 Model's perplexity plays a critical role in our calculation of metric $\mathtt{ConfirmValue}$.
-This metric quantifies the uncertainty of a probabilistic model in its predictions, where lower perplexity values correspond to higher prediction accuracy, while higher values indicate poorer performance.
+It quantifies the uncertainty of a probabilistic model in its predictions, where lower perplexity values correspond to higher prediction accuracy, while higher values indicate poorer performance.
 Formally, perplexity is defined as the exponential of the cross-entropy between the true distribution:

-where $H(p,q)$ is the cross-entropy between the true distribution between the true distribution $p$ and the model's predicted distribution $q$.
-In our framework, we leverage next-token prediction perplexity(e.g.,~\cite{DBLP:journals/corr/abs-2403-09207},~\cite{DBLP:conf/naacl/LiZLCC0W0024}) to design our metric \textbf{$\mathtt{ConfirmValue}$}, which evaluates model's confirmation towards certain ontology triple relationship, in order to prevent hallucination problems caused by model's one-time generation.
+where $H(p,q)$ is the cross-entropy between the true distribution $p$ and the model's predicted distribution $q$.
+In our framework, we leverage next-token prediction perplexity \citep{DBLP:journals/corr/abs-2403-09207,DBLP:conf/naacl/LiZLCC0W0024} to design our metric \textbf{$\mathtt{ConfirmValue}$}, which evaluates model's confirmation towards certain ontology triple relationship.
+This helps mitigate hallucinations that arise from one-time generation.